In search of home

 By Naveed Qazi | Editor, Globe Upfront

-Zaatari refugee camp in Jordan has grown from a town of tents into a bustling city which hosts atleast 81,000 refugees from Syria.
-It has now become the ninth biggest city in Jordan.
-Over 20,000 also live in the newer Azraq refugee camp, while the rest struggle to survive in cities with UN cash and assistance.
+Zaatari refugee camp in Jordan has grown from a town of tents into a bustling city hosting at least 81,000 Syrians, making it the ninth largest city in Jordan.
+Over 20,000 also live in the newer Azraq camp, while others struggle in urban areas with UN cash assistance.
+The Washington Post described Zaatari as ‘a city of exile, where children grow up knowing only displacement.’

-Atleast 42 illegal African migrants drowned in the Yemeni southern coast in 2014.
-The International Organisation for Migration has further said that about 7,000 migrants have died at sea while crossing to reach a safe haven in 2013.
-Out of these, atleast 2000-5000 Africans have died while crossing the Sinai peninsula to Israel and the Gulf of Aden to reach Yemen.
+The dangers of migration are stark.
+At least 42 African migrants drowned off Yemen’s southern coast in 2014.
+The International Organisation for Migration estimated that 7,000 migrants died at sea in 2013 while seeking safe havens.
+Between 2,000 and 5,000 Africans perished crossing the Sinai Peninsula to Israel or the Gulf of Aden to Yemen.
+The Guardian wrote that ‘the Mediterranean has become the world’s deadliest border.’

-Sectarian violence in the former French colony of Central African Republic killed thousands in 2013, and UN has evacuated almost 100 Muslims from the regions of Bangui to the town of Bambari, some 300 kilometers from the capital.
+Sectarian violence in the Central African Republic killed thousands in 2013.
+The UN evacuated nearly 100 Muslims from Bangui to Bambari, 300 kilometres from the capital.
+Reuters reported that ‘the exodus of Muslims from CAR is a sign of deepening sectarian division.’

-In an attempt to reach Italy, about 170,000 migrants have managed to reach the country by sea this year.
-Around 3,500 have perished in the sea in the process.
-Italian coastguards and merchant ships have rescued atleast 1000 migrants from overcrowded boats near the coast of Libya.
-Around 1,500 people were picked up from five boats in April this year.
-Infact, Mediterranean deaths, especially from the Channel of Sicily have passed to 2000 this year.
+In an attempt to reach Italy, about 170,000 migrants arrived by sea in 2014, while 3,500 perished during the journey.
+Italian coastguards and merchant ships rescued thousands from overcrowded boats near Libya.
+In April alone, 1,500 were picked up from five boats.
+Mediterranean deaths, especially in the Channel of Sicily, surpassed 2,000 that year.
+The Financial Times observed that ‘Europe’s southern shores have become the frontline of a humanitarian emergency.’

-Some 3,000 migrants live near the Eurotunnel under sea rail link between France and the United Kingdom in a makeshift camp known as ‘the jungle’, where migrants try every night to board trucks to reach to Britain without permits.
+Around 3,000 migrants lived near the Eurotunnel between France and Britain in a makeshift camp known as ‘the jungle’, trying nightly to board trucks to reach the UK without permits.
+The Guardian described the camp as ‘a symbol of Europe’s failure to manage migration humanely.’

-Turkey, infact, has introduced strict measures to tackle the refugee influx from Syria, due to fighting between Kurds and Daersh terrorists.
-Israel has also rejected a call to take Syrian refugees.
-There also was an outcry on social media when a dead body of a young boy was found at a beach, off the shores of Bordem, Turkey.
+Turkey introduced strict measures to tackle the influx from Syria, citing fighting between Kurds and Daesh.
+Israel rejected calls to accept Syrian refugees.
+Social media erupted when the body of a young boy was found on a Turkish beach, a tragedy that BBC News said ‘shocked the world into recognising the human cost of the refugee crisis.’

 Comments